CP-violating effects on gravitational waves in a complex singlet extension of the Standard Model with degenerate scalars: Summary and Discussions

 Besides the GW probes, detection of the interference effects among the degenerate scalars would be a smoking gun for our scenario.
 For example, off-shell Higgs production cross sections, which can be used to extract the total Higgs decay width~\cite{Kauer:2012hd,Caola:2013yja}, might be sensitive to the interference effects.
 In addition, the degeneracy of the scalars could be disentangled by a recoil mass technique at lepton colliders~\cite{Abe:2021nih}.
 Therefore, future collider experiments such as High Luminosity-LHC and International Linear Collider would play a complementary role in probing the degenerate scalar scenario.

 Finally, we make comments on theoretical issues in the current model.
 As noticed, for successful EWBG, additional new particles are needed to induce CPV effects in the SM fermion sector.
-Furthermore, a candidate for DM should also be introduced.
+Furthermore, a candidate for DM should also be introduced (see, e.g., Ref.~\cite{Chen:2022vac}).
 Those issues will be addressed elsewhere.